tanweien/tp/docs/UserGuide.md

   <h5 align="center">Figure 1.
 NUSearch home page</h5>
 </div>

-> :rainbow: **Colour Scheme:** NUSearch's colour scheme is blue and orange to match the university's traditional colours.
->
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    > Some example commands you can try:
    > * **`list`** : Lists all contacts.